iamSShan/machine_learning_algorithms/supervised/decisionTrees/README.md

 ### Important terms:
 * **Entropy**: It is the measure of impurity(or purity).
 It defines randomness in data.
 It is the first step to solve the problem of decision tree.
 In order to select best attribute of the node, which can be used for splitting further, we use entropy.
 Entropy values ranges between 0 to 1(1 means completely impure subset, like when we have equal number of yes and no).
 We calculate entropy for available attributes and finally choose one lowest entropy.
 When we get 0 as entropy we call it as a pure sub split and then it is treated as leaf node.
+The entropy equation uses logarithms because of many advantageous properties.
+The Main advantage is the additive property it provides.
  It is given by:
  ![Entropy](images/entropy.jpg)